Post job

 The duties of a manager of center operations depend on one's industry of employment.
 Typically, their responsibilities revolve around overseeing business operations, setting targets, assessing the workforce's performance, and performing corrective measures on any issues or concerns.
 Moreover, there are also instances where they have to produce progress reports, devise strategies for optimal business performance, delegate tasks, and even manage the budget.
 As a manager, it is crucial to lead and encourage the team to reach goals and sales targets while implementing the company's policies and regulations.

 These skill sets are where the common ground ends though.
-A general manager/partner responsibility is more likely to require skills like "customer service," "business development," "financial statements," and "pos."
-Whereas a manager, center operations requires skills like "process improvement," "infrastructure," "osha," and "standard operating procedure."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a general manager/partner are more likely to require skills like "customer service," "business development," "financial statements," and "pos."
+On the other hand, a job as a manager, center operations requires skills like "process improvement," "infrastructure," "osha," and "standard operating procedure."
+As you can see, what employees do in each career varies considerably.

 Managers, center operations tend to reach similar levels of education than general managers/partner.
 In fact, managers, center operations are 0.2% more likely to graduate with a Master's Degree and 2.7% less likely to have a Doctoral Degree.